 What activities do children get involved in on a school day?

 Children spend time in both structured activities and free exploration.
-We make the most of our indoor and outdoor environment; children can build the foundational concepts for learning while exploring the natural world.
-Indoors, they can exercise their creativity with our STEM wall, constructing interactive mechanisms with cogs, pipes, tunnels, and levers, and engage in activities that help them to develop language and number skills.
+We make the most of our indoor and outdoor environment.
+Children can build the foundational concepts for learning while exploring the natural world.
+Indoors, they can exercise their creativity with our STEM wall, constructing interactive mechanisms with cogs, pipes, tunnels, and levers, and also engage in activities that help them to develop language and number skills.

-What are some other features of the campus?
+What are some other physical features of this kindergarten in Hong Kong?

 We’re blessed with a beautiful, spacious green environment amongst large trees, which the children access, explore and utilise in their day-to-day learning and play.
-The children are engaged in the indoor and outdoor environment and are responsible for it – tending to it, planting, cleaning up, taking care of the world around them.
-We love our campus and how it enables the children to learn through real, meaningful engagement with the natural world.
+The children are engaged in the indoor and outdoor environment and are responsible for it – tending to it, planting, cleaning up, and caring for the world around them.
+We love our campus and how it enables the children to learn through authentic, meaningful engagement with the natural world.

 How can parents get involved or monitor how things are going?

-NIS families are very engaged with school life; the school shares feedback and updates with parents through an online platform on a daily basis with lots of stories and photos.
-Working parents can stay really engaged with their kids; they really see what they’re learning and how they’re growing day by day.
-There are also many opportunities for families to engage in classroom life throughout the school year, such as Mum’s Date and Dad’s Date as well as special days for children to present their learning to the community.
+NIS families are very engaged with school life.
+We share feedback and updates with parents daily through an online platform with many stories and photos.
+Working parents can stay engaged with their kids, and see how they learn and grow daily.
+There are also many opportunities for families to engage in classroom life throughout the school year.
+These incude Mum’s Date and Dad’s Date and special days for children to present their learning.
+We are a close-knit school community!

 FACT FILE